ABOUT THE JOHNS HOPKINS SCHOOL OF EDUCATION

 - Secondary Mathematics and Special Education.

-Note: On transcripts and for other Johns Hopkins School of Education registration/enrollment services related matters, the program of study specializations are categorized as Elementary or Secondary Education.
+Note: On transcripts and for other Johns Hopkins School of Education registration/enrollment services related matters, the programs of study are categorized as Elementary or Secondary Education.

 Completion of the Master of Science in Education degree does not in itself make a participant eligible for full professional certification/licensure.
 A participant becomes eligible for certification/licensure only upon the successful completion of the full Urban Teachers program.
 Please note, all specializations may not be available at all city sites.